DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *She had a growing suspicion that human myths weren't primitive superstitions, but encoded memories of actual events.
 Events that someone had wanted humanity to forget.*

+# Chapter 7: The Stonehenge Enigma

-# Chapter 7: The Vanishing Builders
+### Chapter 7: The Vanishing Builders

 *Dr. Rebecca Morrison knelt in the muddy field near Stonehenge, carefully extracting ancient DNA from a 4,000-year-old burial.
 The preliminary results had shaken her to her core.
 The sophisticated builders who had created this astronomical marvel had simply vanished, replaced by a genetically distinct population within just a few centuries.*